telerik/kendo-intl/docs/num-parsing/index.md

 ### Currency

-It parses strings representing numbers with locale specific separators and currency symbol.
-If non-default for the locale currency is used then you must supply format options that specify the currency.
+It parses strings representing numbers with the specific separators and currency symbol of the locale.
+If you use a non-default format for the locale currency, provide format options to specify the currency.

-The example below demonstrates the basic Currency format.
+The following example demonstrates the basic currency format.

     import { parseNumber } from '@telerik/kendo-intl';

     parseNumber("$123,456.789"); // 123456.789

-The example below demonstrates a non-default Currency format.
+The following example demonstrates a non-default currency format.

     import { parseNumber } from '@telerik/kendo-intl';